FeeFighters/samurai-client-java/README.markdown

 If you use Maven you can achieve that by adding the following dependency to your `pom.xml`:

     <dependency>
-      <groupId>com.feefighers</groupId>
+      <groupId>com.feefighters</groupId>
       <artifactId>samurai</artifactId>
       <version>1.0</version>
     </dependency>

 ### Gateway

-To use the library you have to create a new instance of `com.feefighers.SamuraiGateway`.
+To use the library you have to create a new instance of `com.feefighters.SamuraiGateway`.

-    com.feefighers.SamuraiGateway gateway = new om.feefighers.SamuraiGateway(merchantKey, merchantPassword, processorToken);
+    com.feefighters.SamuraiGateway gateway = new om.feefighters.SamuraiGateway(merchantKey, merchantPassword, processorToken);

 ### Payment Methods